aeroview/typura/README.md

 - Submit an issue with a feature request or bug report.
 - Issue a PR against `main` and request review.
-- Ask/answer questions in the discussions section.
+- Ask/answer questions in the Issues/PR's.

 Before you submit a PR, please make sure to do the following: